codepath/android_guides/Reducing-View-Boilerplate-with-Butterknife.md

 }
 ```

-Make sure to upgrade to the latest [[Gradle|Getting-Started-with-Gradle#intro-to-the-gradle-wrapper]] version to use the `annotationProcessor` syntax.
+Make sure to upgrade to the latest [[Gradle|Getting-Started-with-Gradle#upgrading-gradle]] version to use the `annotationProcessor` syntax.

 Make sure the "apply plugin" line is placed somewhere at the top of the file.
 Use [gradleplease](http://gradleplease.appspot.com/#butterknife) to get the latest version.
 See [this page](https://github.com/JakeWharton/butterknife/blob/master/README.md#download) for alternate installation methods.